This post is a collection of articles about ELT, language learning and Higher Education, which appeared in the second week of January 2015.

 The pay-forward component of the model sets Collabra apart.
 Our goal here is to create a truly self-sustaining model that supports more OA publishing, especially in fields without the kind of research grants that have traditionally funded APCs.
 A portion of every APC goes into a central fund for editors and reviewers.
 At intervals throughout the year, editors and reviewers can elect to pay forward to the Collabra APC Waiver Fund, pay forward to an institutional/library OA fund, or receive a cash payment.
 Collabra provides the research community a meaningful choice about where to invest the value generated through peer review labor.

-More to read: Additional information on the new journal has been published by Science.
-The question of whether to pay peer reviewers had been debated in the past (e.g., 1, 2) but there seems to be no consensus on the topic.
-An older (2008) article from the Times Higher Education suggested that the value of unpaid peer-review is in the region of £1.9bn.
+More to read: Additional information on the new journal appears Science.
+Compensation for peer-review is an ongoing debate (e.g., 1, 2) but there seems to be no consensus on the topic.
+An older (2008) article from the Times Higher Education suggested that the vaule of unpaid peer-review is in the region of £1.9bn.

 Nobel laureates take a stand for freedom of expression